 The Olympus Tough TG-6 is one of the best point-and-shoot cameras in terms of durability.
-It is waterproof, crushproof, dustproof, freezeproof and shockproof, which means that you could pretty much use it whenever and wherever you want.
+It is waterproof, crushproof, dustproof, freezeproof, and shockproof, which means that you could pretty much use it whenever and wherever you want.

-This point-and-shoot cameras is also really lightweight at just 0.56 lbs, so you will barely even feel it in your backpack.
+This point-and-shoot camera is also really lightweight at just 0.56 lbs, so you will barely even feel it in your backpack.
 But that’s just the weight of the camera – if you want to bring an extra battery and some lens attachments, it’s going to be a bit heavier than that.

-And for backpacking, you will definitely need that extra battery.
+And for hiking and backpacking, you will definitely need that extra battery.
 The Tough TG-6 can get you up to 340 images on a single charge, but only under perfect conditions.
 That translates to about 110 minutes of video, but only if zoom and other operational functions are not used.

 The TG-6 camera features a CMOS 12 MP sensor and a maximum zoom of 8x.
 That’s not really ideal, but it can get you some great shots in really tough conditions.
 And you can record 4k videos on this tiny camera, which is pretty amazing.

 If you’re just getting into photography and want a good DSLR to take on your backpacking adventures, the Rebel T7 (EOS 2000D in Europe) by Canon is a great option.
-Especially this particular bundle here, which includes four different lenses (two are auxiliary ones), two SD cards, a flash, a tripod, a bunch of different filters, a bag and some other stuff.
+Especially this particular bundle here, which includes four different lenses (two are auxiliary ones), two SD cards, a flash, a tripod, a bunch of different filters, a bag, and some other stuff.
 And all of that for some $500!

 In terms of value for money, I doubt you will find a better deal than this one.
 The bundle includes everything you would need to start shooting awesome photos the moment the camera arrives at your doorstep, which is exactly what you need if this is your first DSLR.